aibenStunner/dev.backend.io/README.md

 Ngrok cloud service accepts traffic on a public address and relays that traffic through to the ngrok process running on the PI and then on to the local address specified for a requested camera's feed.

-Information on how this can be setup can be found [here](https://gitlab.com/dev.io/dev.backend.io/-/blob/hardwareDev/docs.pdf).

 ### Documentation :books:

 Guidelines to how this setup can be done are available <a href="https://gitlab.com/dev.io/dev.backend.io/-/blob/hardwareDev/docs.pdf">here</a>.